SiddPethe/siddpethe.github.io/README.md

-Personal Website created for Github-Pages.
+## Personal Website created for Github-Pages.

+## Deployment (GitHube Actions)
+- update tag 'Prod' to required commit and push tag to repo for deployment.

-Forms handeled by Tally Forms
+## Forms handeled by Tally Forms